schemathesis/schemathesis/docs/extending.rst

         parsed = response.json()
         response._content = json.dumps({"my-wrapper": parsed}).encode()

-.. important:: The ``after_call`` hook works only in CLI.
-Won't be called if request times-out.
+.. important:: Won't be called if request times-out.

 Depending on whether you use your Python app in-process, you might get different types for the ``response`` argument.
 For the WSGI case, it will be ``schemathesis.utils.WSGIResponse``.